 Here is Westchester we have seen homeowners use board and batten siding to add a little fun to the garage’s exterior or paired it with shake siding to create a more rustic mountain

 Check out this collection of pinned board and batten home projects on Houzz, you’ll see just how versatile it can be.
 This siding can be used to look classic or modern, can be the primary siding style, or for use in creative ways as the accent element.

 How GAINT Can Help:

 Builders initially made the siding out of wood, but wood not only invites water damage but also invites termites and other pests.
 James Hardie Siding makes board and batten siding out of fiber cement.
 It looks great, is durable, and isn’t as expensive as wood.
 As far as design ideas, the only limit is your imagination.
 For tips and design ideas on how to use James Hardie products.

 I’m Perry Hayes, owner of Giant Siding and Windows.
 I love Westchester, and I want to help folks transform their homes!
-If you have any questions about siding, home design, or window installation, click here and let’s talk!
-I am passionate about the work I do and will be happy to answer any questions you may have!
-Window shoppers always welcome.
+If you have any questions about siding, home design, or window installation, let’s talk!
+I am passionate about my work and will be happy to answer any questions you may have!